The Industrials Group (Part Three): Maritime Shipping Investment Banking

 Many maritime shipping companies have this GP/LP structure, which is completely different from most other companies; this structure is something that you usually see at PE/VC funds and hedge funds.

-Public company comparables analysis also differs from other sectors.
+Comparable Company Analysis also differs from other sectors.
 For starters, the equity value can be separated into what’s attributable to General vs. Limited Partners.

 Next, operating leases can influence the net debt calculation because many operating leases need to be re-classified as capital leases in this sector.